 On the opposite end to the amusement area, beside the West gate, there is a small farm.
 There is no additional fee for the farm, but if you want to ride a pony they charge for that even if you have a “free pass”.
 If you want you can also purchase animal feed that can be given to any animal in the farm area.
 The feed is dispensed from a vending machine much like the gachapon machines.

 The animals are typical of what you find in petting zoos: rabbits, sheep, goats, pigs etc. One more unusual animal in their folds is peacocks (see below).
 They have a lot of rabbits, even more than Saitama Children’s zoo and some of them roam freely in the farm area.
 You can get up close and personal with them if they allow you.

 The fruit picking farm is slightly separate to the amusement park.
 They have a number of fruit and vegetables including strawberries, blueberries, potatoes, spring onions, daikon, eggplants among others.
 The strawberry, blueberry and potato picking are very popular and they require an advance booking.
+The most popular of all is the sweet potato digging event in Autumn.
 The price varies according to what you are picking.
 Generally, they are similar to the industry averages.

 Peacocks at Musashi No Mura